 Founded in 1990, it is dedicated to the promotion of ecotourism.
 It has been at the forefront of ecotourism development, providing guidelines and standards, training, technical assistance and educational resources.
 It leads efforts to make tourism a viable tool for conservation, protection of bio-cultural diversity and sustainable community development.

-It is an awareness initiative that aims to educate travelers around the world about the harmful effects of using disposable plastic water bottles and, as a result, encourage travelers to be prepared to clean their own drinking water.
-Their vision is to catalyze a global self-sufficient movement, which will result in the virtual elimination of travelers' reliance on disposable plastic water bottles.
+It is an awareness-raising initiative that aims to educate travellers around the world about the harmful effects of using disposable plastic water bottles and therefore encourage travellers to be prepared to clean their own drinking water.
+Their vision is to catalyse a global self-sufficient movement, which will result in the virtual elimination of travellers' reliance on disposable plastic water bottles.

-Founded in 1972 by a small group of California tour operators concerned about tour operator bankruptcies.
-These founding members recognized the need for a unified voice to protect the traveling public and to represent the interests of tour operators.
+It was founded in 1972 by a small group of California tour operators concerned about tour operator bankruptcies.
+These founding members recognised the need for a unified voice to protect the travelling public and to represent the interests of tour operators.

-It is the world's leading network of luxury and experiential travel agencies, with more than 20,000 consultants.
+With over 20,000 consultants, Virtuoso is the world's leading network of luxury and experiential travel agencies.
 They partner with more than 1,800 of the world's top companies such as hotels, cruise lines, tour operators and more.
-Their consultants use their personal relationships and first-hand expertise to create customized trips for clients
+Their consultants use their personal relationships and first-hand expertise to create customised trips for clients.

 The organization was created in 2012 from the global and collective aspirations of Indigenous interests in tourism and is an Indigenous initiative that is based on key Indigenous human rights, including the rights to self-determination, self-government, and the right to maintain and develop their own rights, institutions, and to maintain and develop cross-border contacts essential to maintaining their communities and cultures.